-I Want to Install a Dimmer Switch in My Kitchen
+How to Install a Dimmer Switch in a Kitchen

 I want to install a dimmer switch in my kitchen.
 My Electrical box has a switch with one black wire one red wire going to same side of switch.